Free Bill of Materials (BOM) Template | Excel Download

 BOM mistakes that will cost you

 The most common BOM error is also the simplest: forgetting components.
-It's rarely the big parts that get missed — it's the screws, washers, adhesives, labels, and packaging materials.
+The big parts rarely get missed.
+What slips through is the screws, washers, adhesives, labels, and packaging materials.
 Small items, big problems when you're mid-production and short 10,000 units of a fastener with a 6-week lead time.

 Other mistakes to watch for: